 DIY Costs vs. Managed Service Provider Costs

 The benefits of leveraging a managed service provider have been well documented.
-Managed service providers take on the onus of maintaining the infrastructure that provides the services that your business depends on.
+Managed service provider capabilities including taking on the onus of maintaining the infrastructure that provides the services that your business depends on.
 This frees up your organization to focus on its core strengths, while also providing you access to the knowledge and experience needed to turbocharge your digital transformation.

 Typically, leveraging a managed service provider costs less than managing your own infrastructure as well, but not always.
 To determine if you could realize cost savings by leveraging a managed service provider, you must first calculate what it would cost you to take a DIY approach.
 The most significant costs incurred when taking a DIY approach are those associated with employing the personnel that will maintain your infrastructure.
 Such costs may include, but not be limited to, the following:

 - Insurance coverage (e.g., workers’ compensation)

 - Health insurance and other fringe benefits (e.g., dental insurance, retirement plan contributions, education assistance)

 Another significant cost associated with the DIY approach is the cost required to build or buy the tools and technologies needed to manage your infrastructure.
 Both approaches typically require substantial investments.
 While the build approach requires you to maintain a staff of employees capable of building the tools and technologies you need, the buy approach often requires significant expenditures for software, hardware, upgrades, administration, maintenance and support.